 Tuning – is the process of adjusting the tuning pegs on a guitar to achieve the correct pitch for a particular string.

 Tuning pegs – the devices on the headstock which can be turned to tighten or loosen the strings.

-Turnaround – is a sequence of chords that are used at the end of a section to help transition, or naturally lead, to the start of the next section.
+Turnaround – is a sequence of chords that are used at the end of a section to help lead to the start of the next section.

 Twelve/eighth time – A time signature of twelve eighth beats (or quavers) in one bar of music.